Every day in Australia six babies are stillborn.

 In some cases, unfortunately, we don’t always know the reasons a baby is stillborn in an otherwise healthy pregnancy.
-But there are ways to reduce the risk factors and avoid possible complications in pregnancy:

 Hopefully with increased awareness of the risk factors and preventative measures plus increased funding for research into stillbirth, we will soon see the rate of stillbirth decline.